 Virtual museum-going: A guide for socially-distanced art lovers

-In coronavirus pandemic?
+In lockdown due to the coronavirus pandemic?
 Closed museums offer art lovers virtual opportunities to explore works from among the world’s leading collections online.
-Here’s a look.due to the
+Here’s a look.

 With the National Gallery of Art in Washington, D.C., closed, visitors at home can take in the beauty of the outdoors with its stunning online exhibition, “True to Nature: Open-Air Painting in Europe 1780-1870,” featuring works by Coignet, Constable, Giroux and others; and the NGA’s exploration of Edgar Degas’ works depicting the Paris Opéra.

 Images from the Smithsonian Museum of American Art‘s current exhibition, “Hearts of Our People: Native Women Artists,” can be viewed online, along with audio commentary of selected works and video interviews of artists.